harleydutton/tabula-rasa/sections/checks/Difficulty.md

 |**Difficulty**|**Trivial**|**Easy**|**Normal**|**Hard**|**Impossible**|
 |Target Number|Automatic Pass|4|5|6|Automatic Fail|

-[[problems]] this table is oriented poorly with regards to the bold table headings
+[[Problem]] this table is oriented poorly with regards to the bold table headings

 ---